cocos/cocos-engine/.github/PULL_REQUEST_TEMPLATE.md

 This pull request:

 * [ ] needs automatic test cases check.
   > Manual trigger with `@cocos-robot run test cases` afterward.
+* [ ] does not change any runtime related code or build configuration
+  > If any reviewer thinks the CI checks are needed, please uncheck this option, then close and reopen the issue.

 -------